20 September 2003: Sudbury to Nayland, 14 miles

 Newmarket owes its success as a horse-racing venue to its heaths.
 Wide, open, slowly rolling, and well-drained, they provide many training gallops for the dozens of thoroughbred stables as well as the town’s two racecourses, home to two of the five English ‘classic’ races, the 1000 and 2000 guineas.
 The National Stud, National Horse Racing Museum and Tattersall’s sales are based here too.
 The only problem, from a walker’s point of view, is that the Stour is some way away; perhaps the path should have passed through the small town of Haverhill, for the river does, close to its source.

 Another of England’s great artists, Thomas Gainsborough, was born in the Stour valley, at Sudbury, the half-way town on this walk.
 He is commemorated both by a museum in his birth house and a statue in the market square.
 Sudbury is a major transport hub for the Stour, with buses serving most villages reasonably frequently as well as the rail line.

 Transport and accommodation

 Much of the area is well provided with accommodation, in the north as a result of the need to cater for racegoers (obvious warning – avoid Newmarket on race days), and from Stoke by Clare eastward to the general popularity of the region with tourists.
-The Suffolk County Council guide referred to above lists some B&Bs that might not otherwise be easy to source.
-Two lovely little pubs with rooms, right on the path, are the Lion at Lamarsh and the (rather more up-market) Angel at Stoke-by-Nayland: I stayed in both during 2004 (though not on this walk) and can recommend them, though I’m not sure the former still lets out rooms.
+Two lovely little pubs, right on the path, are the Lion at Lamarsh and the (rather more up-market) Angel at Stoke-by-Nayland: I stayed in both during 2004 (though not on this walk) and can recommend them, but alas the Lion no longer lets out rooms.